 IdGenerator to provide keys that are also used as unique identifiers in

-underlying persistent storage, for example in an
+underlying persistent storage, for example a

-IMap that writes to a relational database using
+IMap that writes to a Relational Database using

 |Modifier and Type||Method and Description|

 Tries to initialize this IdGenerator instance with the given ID.

 Generates and returns a cluster-wide unique ID.